 Symantec has updated its long-lived Storage Foundation software to make use of a server’s SSDs and speed up app and data access times by up to 400 per cent.

 Special ReportThis is a disturbing, cautionary tale of quasi-government and its bungling.
 It describes how Britain could have led the recent advances in touchscreen technology, developing kit capable detecting more than one fingertip at once, years before Apple did – if it weren't for the nation's treacle-footed, self-serving quangocracy.

 Hip-hop heroes the Beastie Boys aren't impressed by toymaker GoldieBlox's climbdown in their rather bizarre copyright dispute – which started when the building-block company used the band's music in an ad.

 Amazon has brought global secondary indexes to its non-relational, rentable DynamoDB database.

-Live Chat today at 14:00 GMTLive Chat today at 14:00 GMT What – or who – defines your storage?
+Live Chat today at 14:00 GMTWhat – or who – defines your storage?
 Is your storage minded by a priestly case of LUN monglers who guard the sacred administration software fiercely?
 Is your storage "software defined"?
 Is it a black box, an API-driven thing controlled by devs or managed by the operations types through Puppet?